New third-party apps and creative methods allow you to create something far removed from the world of Animoji & Memoji.

 Lastly, let's have a little look at something different - the Animation for iPhone X service from France's Polywink.

-Polywink is a new online platform for 3D facial animation that aims to save studios and 3D professionals time and budget by automatically generating blendshapes and rigs.
-In other words, it's an outsourcing service, with its iPhone X option allowing you to upload a neutral 3D head model and receive a character head ready to be animated.
+Polywink is an online platform for 3D facial animation that aims to save studios and 3D professionals time and budget by automatically generating blendshapes and rigs.
+In other words, it's an outsourcing service, with its iPhone option allowing you to upload a neutral 3D head model and receive a character head ready to be animated.

 The service automatically generates a set of 51 blendshapes as adapted to the specific topology and morphology of your character.
 It closely follows ARKit documentation, meaning you can plug your model into the ARKit Unity Plugin and let the iPhone's face tracking do the rest; no additional rigging and modelling is required.
 The service will set you back $299.00 per head, and promises a 24 hour turnaround.